bolindoesros/loki_sim/README.md

 It also **emulates** `mavros`, which is a ROS package typically used for the ArduPilot family of autopilots.
 This means that you do not need to plug in a real autopilot or run a SITL, but the simulator will behave as if there is a real autopilot running.
 The vehicle can be controlled through `mavros` topics and services, just like a real vehicle.

-UnitySim also has actuators which are specifically designed for Mecatron's AUV, for SAUVC and RoboSub competitions:
+UnityMDS also has actuators which are specifically designed for Mecatron's AUV, for SAUVC and RoboSub competitions:
 - Torpedo launcher
 - Marker dropper

 ### ROS2 integration

-UnitySim has built-in support for ROS2.
+UnityMDS has built-in support for ROS2.
 This allows for seamless integration between Unity and ROS2, allowing users to leverage the power of ROS2 for their autonomous algorithms.

 ## Tutorials